-"The problem I see with the nonuniversality claim is that it does not appear to be falsifiable.
+Misconception 13: The problem I see with the nonuniversality claim is that it does not appear to be falsifiable.
 It might be improved by thinking further about how to make the claim more specific, clear, testable, well-defined and worked out into detail.
-The entire claim would ideally be described in a few very worked out, specific, sentences - needing little external exposition or justification."
+The entire claim would ideally be described in a few very worked out, specific, sentences - needing little external exposition or justification.

-Response: Have you had a chance to read any of my papers?
+Response: Have you had a chance to read any of the papers [4] - [18], [42] - [47]?
 There is no lack of mathematical formalism there.
-For example in one of my papers, M. Nagy and I used quantum mechanics to illustrate the first five of the six aforementioned paradigms [45].
-I am certain you will enjoy that one.

-But let me try this since you would like something simple and crisp.
-How about the best understood problem in computer science, arguably that of sorting a sequence of numbers, but with a twist?
+For example in one of these papers, we use quantum mechanics to illustrate five of the six aforementioned paradigms [45].
+But let me try this since you would like something simple and crisp: How about the best-understood problem in computer science, arguably that of sorting a sequence of numbers, but with a twist?
 See Section 3.6.2 for a description.
+For another simple exposition, see the computational problem presented in [19], and briefly introduced in Section 4.3; this is the most basic counterexample to universality in computation appearing in the literature.

+4.14 A misrepresentation of past work

-"A fine student just presented your NonUniversality in Computation work in my graduate theory course.
+Misconception 14: A fine student just presented your NonUniversality in Computation work in my graduate theory course.
 Going simply on her presentation, I am not impressed.

-You start by quoting Hopcroft and Ullman and saying that their statement is clearly false.
+Remark A: You start this paper by quoting Hopcroft and Ullman and saying that their statement is clearly false.
 You took this quote out of the context of all of theoretical computer science which clearly defines that a 'computation' is to start with the entire input presented and is given as much time as it wants to read this input and do its computation.

-It is true that since Turing, the nature of computation has changed to require real time interactions with the world.
+Remark B: It is true that since Turing, the nature of computation has changed to require real time interactions with the world.
 But you should not misrepresent past work.

-Having not studied your arguments at length, the only statement that I have gotten is that a machine is unable to keep up if you only allowed it to read in a fixed number of bits of information per time step and you throw at it in real time an arbitrarily large number of bits of information per time step.
-In itself, this statement is not very deep."
+Remark C: Having not studied your arguments at length, the only statement that I have gotten is that a machine is unable to keep up if you only allowed it to read in a fixed number of bits of information per time step and you throw at it in real time an arbitrarily large number of bits of information per time step.
+In itself, this statement is not very deep.

-Response: I am sure the student did a wonderful job, but somehow the message did not get across.
-I will take your remarks one by one.
+Response: For sure the student did a wonderful job, but somehow the message did not get across.
+Most likely, the reason for this is that you did not read any of the papers on nonuniversality, by your own admission.